Human Oversight Design for AI Systems

 Meaningful oversight does not scale to high-volume decisions

-A human can meaningfully review perhaps 20–50 complex decisions per day (lending, hiring, medical diagnosis).
-AI systems can produce thousands or millions of decisions per day.
-For high-volume applications, meaningful human review of every decision is impossible.
-The design challenge is determining which decisions receive human review — and accepting that the remainder are effectively autonomous.
-Confidence-based and anomaly-based escalation help but do not solve the fundamental scaling constraint.
+A human can meaningfully review approximately 20–50 complex decisions per day, though this varies by domain and complexity.
+AI systems can produce thousands per day.
+For high-volume applications, meaningful review of every decision is impossible.

 Oversight quality degrades over time

-Even well-designed oversight systems degrade through: reviewer fatigue, declining vigilance as trust in the AI increases, organizational pressure to increase throughput, and gradual normalization of rubber-stamping.
-Continuous monitoring of oversight quality (review times, override rates, error detection in quality audits) is necessary to detect degradation.
+Even well-designed systems degrade through: reviewer fatigue, declining vigilance as trust increases, organizational pressure to increase throughput, and normalization of rubber-stamping.

 Human oversight cannot prevent all AI harms

-Some AI harms occur at speeds or scales that preclude human intervention: real-time content recommendation, algorithmic trading, autonomous vehicle decisions.
-For these applications, oversight shifts from real-time review to architectural constraints (permitted action space, safety bounds, circuit breakers) and post-hoc accountability (audit logs, monitoring, incident investigation).
+Some harms occur at speeds or scales that preclude real-time intervention: content recommendation, algorithmic trading, autonomous vehicle decisions.
+For these, oversight shifts to architectural constraints (safety bounds, circuit breakers) and post-hoc accountability (audit logs, monitoring, incident investigation).

 Real-World Usage